 Are you thinking about living, working, or investing in Turkey?
 Understanding taxes in Turkey is essential for making informed financial decisions.
 Whether you’re buying property, running a business, or earning income in Turkey, different taxes may apply.

-Luckily, Turkey offers relatively low tax rates when compared with other European countries, making it a favorable option for foreign investors.
-Still, navigating the tax rules can be tricky if you don’t have the right information.
-That’s where we come in.
+Fortunately, Turkey offers relatively low tax rates compared to many European countries, making it an attractive option for foreign investors.
+However, navigating the system can be complex without the right information.
+That’s where this guide comes in.

 Turkey has a residency-based tax system.
-Essentially, this means that to be liable for tax on worldwide income you must be a tax resident of Turkey.
+This means you only pay tax on your worldwide income if you are a tax resident of Turkey.

 Personal Tax Rates in Turkey